 The Malayan tapir's bulky appearance and short legs may give the impression that it's a slow and lumbering animal.
 This impression is very wrong, however.
 The animal can run fast when necessary.
 It's also a great swimmer and diver.

 Camera Trap Film and Photos of Malayan Tapirs in Thailand

 The Malayan tapir is generally a solitary animal, except when a female is rearing a calf.
 It's occasionally seen travelling with an adult companion, however, as shown in the video above.
 This companion may be a relative.
 The tapir's preferred habitat is dense forest that has a permanent body of water.
 It spends most of its time near or in this water.

-The tapir is strictly herbivorous.
-It feeds on leaves, young shoots, fruits and aquatic vegetation.
+The animal is strictly herbivorous.
+It feeds on leaves, young shoots, fruits, and aquatic vegetation.
 Most of its feeding is done at night or at dawn and dusk.
 It has small eyes and poor eyesight, but its hearing and sense of smell are excellent.
 It finds its food by smell.

 A Malayan Tapir Calf

 Malayan tapirs become sexually mature at around three to four years of age.
 Males mature a bit later than the females.
 Mating may occur at any time of year.